TotallyFred/pyCloudWatcher/README.md

 I can only recommend LunaticoAstro.
 Their staff is super friendly and responsive; even for technical questions around the CloudWatcher serial protocol (yes, they do support the hardcore stuff).

 I will likely purchase their Pocket CW as it supports the same API as the stationary CloudWatcher.
 If you happen to have a PocketCW to test with, please report feedback.

+Please note: I do not have a CW unit with the capacitive rain sensor.
+Mine has the hydreon.
+I can't test anything around these parameters.